DPGAlliance/publicgoods-api/README.md

 # API for Digital Public Goods

-Application Programming Interface (API) for Digital Public Goods.
+Application Programming Interface (API) for Digital Public Goods, available at https://api.digitalpublicgoods.net.

-Refer to the [Digital Public Goods repository](https://github.com/unicef/publicgoods-candidates) for additional documentation.

-## Overview

-This repository provides a *static* snapshot of an API that can be accessed at `https://api.digitalpublicgoods.net`, where only `GET` endpoints are available.

 This API provides an alternative method of accessing the information available at https://github.com/unicef/publicgoods-candidates.